 The MFAC houses three additional performance spaces along with the James E. Lewis Museum of Art.
 Morgan music majors have access to practice rooms each filled with an upright or grand piano preparing them for frequent performances in our world class venue AND competitive arts careers throughout the nation and internationally.

 In the Music Program, Morgan currently offers the Bachelor of Arts Degree and the Master of Arts Degree in music.
 The Music Program is accredited by the National Association of Schools of Music, as well as the Middle States Association of Colleges and Schools.
-Of Morgan's nearly 8,000 students, about one hundred and twenty-five (125) students are music majors and 300 are regularly enrolled in music courses through ensembles, lessons and course work.
-The music faculty includes 8 full-time and 12 part-time faculty members.
+Of Morgan's nearly 10,000 students, about eighty-five (85) students are music majors and 300 are regularly enrolled in music courses through ensembles, lessons, and course work.
+The music faculty includes 6 full-time and 14 part-time faculty members.

 - To provide quality undergraduate training in music, consisting of common courses obligatory to all degree candidates, with supplemental subjects which define the student's major area of specialization;

 - To offer each student personalized career guidance and the opportunity to explore a variety of possible options;